How to get Tezos¶

 .

-docker exec node-alpha octez-client rpc list
+docker exec octez-node-$PROTO octez-client rpc list

-Building Docker Images Locally¶
+Building Docker Images Locally#

 The docker image used throughout the docker-compose files is fetched from upstream, but you can also build one locally and reference it.
 Run the following command to build the image: